 - Shingles that are curling, blistering, or buckling

 - Penetrations from flying debris

 - Soft spots across the roof surface

-While it is a good idea to check the roof every fall and spring, you should also inspect the roofing system after a severe storm or hurricane.
-Extreme weather conditions can compromise the integrity of the roof, putting your home at risk.
+While it is good to check the roof every fall and spring, you should also inspect the roofing system after a severe storm or hurricane.
+Extreme weather conditions can compromise the roof’s integrity, putting your home at risk.